 Ms. Bonk: Article 4.3 of the bylaws states:

-A majority of the voting members may (a) appoint committees or subcommittees to study issues relating to wellness and the prevention of chronic disease, (b) remove a non-legislative member for failing to carry out the business of, or serve the best interests of, the Council, and (c) appoint nonvoting members to the Advisory Council.
+“A majority of the voting members may (a) appoint committees or subcommittees to study issues relating to wellness and the prevention of chronic disease, (b) remove a non-legislative member for failing to carry out the business of, or serve the best interests of, the Council, and (c) appoint nonvoting members to the Advisory Council.”

 Mr. McCoy: According to the bylaw Ms. Bonk just read, I believe we have the ability to appoint Mr. Needham.